Mat3814/ID2223_Lab2/README.md

 ## Usage

+You can use the model on this link : [Mat17892/t5small_enfr_opus](https://huggingface.co/Mat17892/t5small_enfr_opus)

-You can use this model on the hugging face space :
+You can interact with the translator on the hugging face space :